danaitri/KCF_ROS/README.md

 1. ROS
 2. OpenCV 3.0
 3. Cmake
+4. usb_cam package

 ### How to run
+Initial ROI needs to be received in the initialization service (controller.srv)

 [1] J. F. Henriques, R. Caseiro, P. Martins, and J. Batista.
 Exploiting the circulant structure of tracking-by-detection with kernels.
 In proceedings of the European Conference on Computer Vision, 2012.